 There is no formal catchment boundary, but places are allocated based on proximity.
 Due to extreme oversubscription (127 applications for 26 places), only those living very close to the school are typically successful.

-In 2024, 89% of pupils reached the expected standard in reading, writing, and maths, well above the England average of 62%.
-The school also saw 39% of pupils achieve the higher standard.
+In the current 2024-25 / 2025 dataset, 80% of pupils reached the expected standard in reading, writing, and maths.
+The school saw 0% of pupils achieve the higher standard in reading, writing and maths combined.

 Get in touch with the school directly